 Incomplete: a temporary grade given when the student, because of extraordinary circumstances, has failed to complete course requirements.
-Incomplete grades must be resolved by the end of the subsequent fall or spring semester.
-If the incomplete is not resolved by the instructor, the I grade will be converted to an F.
+Incomplete grades must be resolved within 140 days from the end of term in which the Incomplete was given or by the deadline specified by the instructor, not to exceed 140 days.
+If the Incomplete is not resolved in the time frame outlined, it will be converted to an F.

 Permanent Incomplete: When a temporary incomplete (I) grade is not resolved to a normal letter grade, a permanent incomplete may be assigned in extraordinary circumstances as determined by the instructor and the dean.
 In unusual circumstances wherein the faculty member is no longer available, the dean may exercise this function.
 The grade of INC has no impact on GPA; no credits awarded.

 Stopped attending: The grade of L may be assigned to students who stopped attending a course without officially dropping the course.
 The grade of L will be computed as an F for purposes of the student’s grade point average.